RedHat-UX/red-hat-design-system/docs/accessibility/screen-readers.md

 JAWS has a text viewer that appears at the top of the screen and reflects much (though not all) of what is spoken.
 If it is not running by default on your machine, you can enable it via the JAWS system tray menu.

 First open the system tray menu with your mouse or via keyboard shortcuts (<kbd>Insert-J</kbd> or <kbd>CapsLock-Shift-Ctrl-J</kbd>).
 Then press <kbd>U</kbd> to open the utilities submenu and <kbd>V</kbd> to open the text viewer options.
-Select “Show Text Viewer” and press <kbd>Enter</kbd> to toggle it.
+Select "Show Text Viewer" and press <kbd>Enter</kbd> to toggle it.
 Settings for the text viewer can also be opened via this same submenu.

 ### Narrator (Windows)